BenjaminWills/web_scraper/readme.md

 ## Scraper

 To scrape I have been using the [`beautiful soup`](crummy.com/software/BeautifulSoup/bs4/doc/) library, on [reed.com](reed.com).
 The code is well documented, so I will not be explaining how it works here.

+## API

+To query the scraped data for specific jobs I have created an API using [`flask`](https://flask.palletsprojects.com/en/2.2.x/api/).

 ## Conclusion